SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Clicking on the "Realtime" button will enable real-time user interface updates of the graphs as new data flows into the system from the connected devices.
 You can influence the graphical display and axes limits by setting up so-called "KPIs", see the [Administration](/guides/users-guide/administration#kpis) guide.

-Important: In order to see measurement graphs, device has to send measurements with specific fragment format.
+Important: In order to see measurement graphs, the device has to send measurements in a specified fragment format.

 "fragment_name" : {
 	"serie_name" : {